SiddharthChillale/SiddharthChillale.github.io/content/projects/pathtracer/pathtracer.md

 using both point lights and area lights

 {{< figure align=center src="/images/pathtracer/1024_samples_doda.png" width="600px" caption="Example of 1024 samples on cornel box." >}}

+I followed this up with the Ray Tracing in One Weekend series to fill up void in my basic knowledge.
+You can follow it here : [Ray Tracing in One Weekend](/projects/rt_one_weekend/rt_one_weekend)